Terreii/use-pouchdb/docs/basics/setup.md

 You can also configure PouchDB-Server using `config.json`. `couchdb.uuid` will be different. `httpd.enable_cors` and `cors` might be missing, but if in Fauxton there was `Cors is currently enabled.`, then everything is setup correctly.

 We are now all set!

-### Installing CouchDB

-> You don't need CouchDB installed for this tutorial!
-PouchDB-Server is more than enough.
->
-> This is only for completion sake here!

-You can download CouchDB on it's [webpage](https://couchdb.apache.org/).

-When you run CouchDB the first time, it will terminate with an error message, that you need to setup an admin.
-You can setup an admin [using this config instructions](https://docs.couchdb.org/en/stable/config/auth.html#config-admins).
-Where you can find the config files [is documented in the _Introduction To Configuring_](https://docs.couchdb.org/en/stable/config/intro.html).

-Once CouchDB starts you can Relax™.
-From now on you can configure everything over HTTP or CouchDBs web-interface, **Fauxton**.

-To access Fauxton go to http://127.0.0.1:5984/_utils/.
-If CouchDB runs on an other port, change the port.

-We are now going to restore the < v3 user behavior.
-Future tutorials will expect the new v3+ access control through.

-- First login to Fauxton with your admin account.
-- Go to **Configuration**.
-- Set in **Main config** the setting `users_db_security_editable` to `true`.
-This will allow you to change the security settings of the `_users` db.
-- Also set in [`couch_peruser`](https://docs.couchdb.org/en/stable/config/couch-peruser.html) `enable` to `true`.
-With this setting every user will have their own database.
-- Next go to the **CORS** configs.
-And click `Enable CORS`.
-You can restrict access to http://localhost:3000/ or allow _All domains_.
-- Go to setup.
-- Follow the `Configure a Single Note` setup.
-- Now go to **Databases**.
-- Navigate to `_users`.
-- Click on the lock icon on `_users`.
-- Now remote the `_admin` in **Roles** under **Members**.
-This will reset access to `_users` to pre v3 behavior:
-  - Only administrators may browse list of all documents (`GET /_users/_all_docs`)
-  - Only administrators may listen to changes feed (`GET /_users/_changes`)
-  - Only administrators may run design functions like views.
-  - There is a special design document `_auth` that cannot be modified
-  - Every document except the design documents represent registered CouchDB users and belong to them
-  - Users may only access (`GET /_users/org.couchdb.user:Jan`) or modify (`PUT /_users/org.couchdb.user:Jan`) documents that they own (their own user document)

-> Before you release something: Read the documentations!
-Specially about [Security](https://docs.couchdb.org/en/stable/intro/security.html)!
-It is the **_Users_ database** after all!
->
-> What we did change here is only for development!